 Panopto can support sophisticated, immersive video experiences to create a sense of presence for a university’s virtual audiences.
 Using 360-degree video can allow students to get a more lifelike view of a campus setting or create deeper learning experiences.

-See why 22 of the top 25 universities use Panopto – contact our team to request a free trial today.
+See why 22 of the top 25 universities use Panopto – try it now for free.